waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Tile & Object Mechanics (Updates)
 - **WARP_CARPET_DOWN**: A one-way traversable warp tile at the edge of a map that transitions to the adjacent map.
 Observed in Olivine City Port leading to the S.S.
 Aqua passage.
+- **Officer in Route 42 Gatehouse:** Warned that MT.
+MORTAR is a maze and to be careful not to get lost.